Maumagnaguagno/HyperTensioN/docs/Representation.md

 ## States, Goals and Tasks
 The state represents how the objects are in the world in a moment.
-Anything not declared here is considered false, we are using the closed world assumption.
+Anything not declared here is considered false, we are using the [closed-world assumption](https://en.wikipedia.org/wiki/Closed-world_assumption).
 Usually the initial and goal states are declared as the problem for classical planning, and the initial state and tasks for HTN planning.
 Compare the following PDDL and JSHOP problem files: